Boorin Nature Reserve

 The steep slope which is located at the northern end of the reserve is a rare surviving fragment of mature oak woodland and is famous for its great variety of lichens, ferns and mosses.
 In springtime, a carpet of bluebells and other woodland flowers paint the woodland floor in a riot of colour.

-The best time of year to visit this beautiful reserve would be all year round if you would like to explore its glacial features.
-April to September for birds, butterflies and flowers and October to December for autumn colour in the wood.
+The best time of year to visit this stunning reserve would be all year round if you would like to explore its glacial features.
+For those interested in bird-watching as well the sights of the beautiful butterflies and flowers, they should visit in the months of April to September.
+In addition to this, the months of October to December would be best to see the exquisite autumn colours in the wood.

 There is car parking available close to Gortin Lakes just off the B48 as well as rough walking trails, picnic benches and toilets available.